LCR-ADS-Lab/LxGrTagger-Documentation/README.md

 # LxGrTagger Annotation Guidelines

 - This project is under the [LCR-ADS lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/) at the University of Oregon's Linguistics Department, led by Dr. Kristopher Kyle (Student researchers: Jacob Dirkx, Hana Dussan, Augustus Paddock, Hakyung Sung, and Ryan Walker).
-- We are currently developing tag descriptions and detailed annotation guidelines for complexity features for [LxGrTagger](https://github.com/kristopherkyle/LxGrTgr).

 - The documentation for the LxGrTagger is available [here](https://lcr-ads-lab.github.io/LxGrTagger-Documentation/).

 ## License